 I almost cried in my kitchen on a Tuesday afternoon.
 Not from onions — from a crumbled, greasy, oddly gray pile of what was supposed to be my daughter’s birthday cookies.
 She had just been diagnosed with celiac disease three months prior, and I had promised her matcha almond flour cookies gluten free of any cross-contamination, decorated with little sprinkles and everything.
+These almond flour matcha cookies were meant to be the centerpiece of her whole celebration.
 Instead, I had a baking sheet full of flat, oily disasters and exactly forty minutes before her school friends arrived.
 That moment broke something in me — and then, slowly, put it back together in the best possible way.

 Why Gluten-Free Cookies Fail (And What I Finally Did Right)